 What to expect from your GP: new NHS GP charter published

-As part of GP contract changes for 2025/26, all GP practices have to deliver a number of changes to the way they run their service.
+As part of GP contract changes for 2025/26, all GP practices in Milton Keynes have to deliver a number of changes to the way they run their service.

 Over the summer, NHS England (NHSE) published the new and mandatory GP patient charter.
 The charter is called 'You and Your General Practice' and outlines what you should expect from your GP practice.